 The stars of Orion are high in the north on February evenings, with blue-white Rigel above and to the left of the three belt stars, and orange-red Betelgeuse below and to the right of them.
 Below and to the left of Orion is Aldebaran, brightest star in the Bull, with the Pleiades nearby in the NW at the Bull’s shoulder.
-The Pleiades, according to the Namaqua, were the daughters of the sky god.
-When their husband (Aldebaran) shot his arrow (Orion’s sword) at three zebras (Orion’s belt), it missed.
+The Pleiades, according to the Namaquas, were the daughters of the sky god.
+When their husband (Aldebaran) shot his arrow (Orion’s sword) at three zebras (Orion’s belt), it fell short.
 He dared not return home because he had killed no game, and he dared not retrieve his arrow because of the fierce lion (Betelgeuse) which sat watching the zebras.
 There he sits still, shivering in the cold night and suffering thirst and hunger.

 To the right of Orion is Procyon, brightest star in the smaller of Orion’s two hunting dogs.
 Directly below (N) of Procyon are the stars of the Twins, with the dim stars of Cancer the Crab just to the right.
 Among the stars of Cancer is what looks to the eye like a fuzzy glow, but which binoculars show to be a cluster of stars, the ‘Beehive’.
 Directly below Orion is brilliant Capella near the northern horizon, brightest star in the Charioteer.
 Capella is actually a system of four stars, consisting of a pair of luminous yellow stars and a pair of faint red dwarf stars.
 Above Orion’s feet (he’s upside down, as you’d expect for a constellation invented in the northern hemisphere) is the Hare, with Orion’s Big Dog above Orion itself and to the right if you’re facing north.
 The Big Dog boasts the brightest star in the night sky, Sirius.

 With Sirius nearly overhead, we have Canopus (second brightest star in the night sky) high in the south near the Milky Way.
 Bright Achernar (Senakane, the ‘Little Horn’) is below Canopus and to the right for an observer facing south.
 The Water Snake and the Small Magellanic Cloud are below Achernar and to the left.
-Among galaxies separate from our own, the Small Magellanic Cloud is the second nearest, ‘only’ 200 000 light years away.
+Among the galaxies separate from our own, the Small Magellanic Cloud is the second nearest, ‘only’ 200 000 light years away.
 We see it as a dim glow like a detached piece of the Milky Way — and we see it as it was 200 000 years ago.
 This small satellite galaxy of the Milky Way is gradually being torn apart by the tidal forces it encounters each time it passes near our Milky Way’s largest satellite galaxy, the Large Magellanic Cloud.

 This time of the year is a great time for snakes in the sky.
 The Small Magellanic Cloud lies partly in the southern Water Snake, while the giant monster Water Serpent is visible in the north.
 Directly to the right of Achernar are the stars of the Phoenix, with the Toucan directly below.
 The Toucan includes a particularly beautiful cluster of hundreds of thousands of stars, just visible to the naked eye as a dim fuzzy spot if there is no moon and there are no city lights interfering.
 This cluster, 47 Tucanae, is nearly 120 light years across, and is roughly 20 000 light years away from us.
-Of the roughly 100 ‘globular clusters’ that orbit the centre of our Milky Way galaxy, 47 Tuc is the second brightest.
+Of the roughly 100 globular clusters that orbit the centre of our Milky Way galaxy, 47 Tucanae is the second brightest.

 The Milky Way runs almost due north and south in our skies in early evening this month, from the N into the SSW.
-The southern portion is very much the brighter, running through the constellations of the Poop Deck, the Compass, the Sails and the Keel (all parts of the ancient constellation of the great ship Argo), with Crux and the Centaur near the horizon.
+The southern portion is much brighter, running through the constellations of the Poop Deck, the Compass, the Sails and the Keel (all parts of the ancient constellation of the great ship Argo), with Crux and the Centaur near the horizon.

 Rising into eastern evening sky this month are Alphard, the orange star at the heart of Hydra the Water Serpent (lowest in the east at dusk), and Regulus in Leo (low in the northeast).